AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/view-projects-roles-users-resource-planner.md

   You must also have access to at least View Resource Management in your access level.

-  For information about the access needed to use the Resource Planner see [Access needed to budget resources](../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md).
+  For information about the access needed to use the Resource Planner see [Access needed to budget resources in Adobe Workfront](../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md).

 * Projects limited by the filter applied to the Resource Planner.